Doxepin: 7 things you should know

 - May not be suitable for some people including those with glaucoma or prone to urinary retention, with bipolar disorder, or who are pregnant or breastfeeding.

-- May interact with a number of other drugs including those metabolized by CYP 2D6 hepatic enzymes (such as other antidepressants, antipsychotics, and some antiarrhythmics), cimetidine, and tolazamide.
+- May interact with several other drugs including those metabolized by CYP 2D6 hepatic enzymes (such as other antidepressants, antipsychotics, and some antiarrhythmics), cimetidine, and tolazamide.

-- Alcohol may enhance the side effects of doxepin.
+- Alcohol may enhance the side effects of doxepin and increase the risk of overdosage.

 - May be given with or without food.